-In order for the Jury to have a thorough and complete understanding of the project, it is necessary to include a maximum of 3 items of evidence that will assist the Jury's decision.
+In order for the Jury to have a thorough and complete understanding of the project, you should include a minimum of one and a maximum of three items of evidence that will assist the Jury's decision.
 Your evidence could be in any form:

-- documentation regarding the work of the project; - a reference from a professional who knows the project and can testify to its effectiveness; - a report from young people who have benefited from the work of the project (a written report, a video tape, a video of a drama performance, etc.); - an example of a participant's work from an activity (for instance, include a sample of a youth's writing from a creative writing session).
+- documentation regarding the work of the project - a report from young people who have benefited from the work of the project (a written report, a video tape, a video of a drama performance, etc.) - an example of a participant's work from an activity (for instance, include a sample of a youth's writing from a creative writing session).